At a Glance

 Flower Description

-Variable — white, pink, red, purple, lavender; 5-petaled, 2.5–4 inches (6–10 cm), with prominent central staminal column; typically with contrasting basal blotch
+Variable by cultivar — white, pink, red, purple, lavender, or bicolor; 5-petaled, 2.5-4 inches (6-10 cm) diameter with a prominent central staminal column; typically with a contrasting basal blotch

 Foliage Description

-Alternate, three-lobed, coarsely toothed, medium to dark green, 2–4 inches (5–10 cm); late to emerge in spring
+Medium to dark green, alternate, three-lobed, coarsely toothed, 2-4 inches (5-10 cm); late to emerge in spring (May); fall color absent or unremarkable

 Growing Conditions